"Fight The Bite"

 Madison residents should be prepared to do more than just swat at mosquitoes in the effort to "Fight the Bite" against the West Nile virus.
 Spreading the word that prevention is half the battle, the Mississippi State Department of Health is urging citizens to adopt a few measures that could make outdoor activities safer.

-He recommends the following tips to help fight the mosquito threat:
+The City of Madison recommends the following tips to help fight the mosquito threat:

 - Apply an insect repellent containing DEET to exposed skin.